naziranwer/collaborative-notes-app-client/README.md

 1. Open your browser and navigate to `http://localhost:3000`.
 2. Register a new account or log in with an existing account.
 3. Create a new note or select an existing note to edit.
-4. Add collaborators by entering their email addresses and assigning roles.
+4. Add collaborators by entering their name and assigning roles.
+5. Edit the content in Rich Text Editor your collabolators will see immediate changes
-5. Use the version history to view and revert to previous versions of notes.
+6. Use the version history to view and revert to previous versions of notes.

 ## Routes